-- It deprived the governor of Bombay and Madras of their legislative powers.
+- Legislative Power- It deprived the governor of Bombay and Madras of their legislative powers.
 The Governor-General of India was given exclusive legislative powers for the entire British India.
-The laws made under the previous acts were called as Regulations while laws made under this act were called as Acts.
+The laws made under the previous acts were called Regulations while laws made under this act were called Acts.

-- It ended the activities of the East India Company as a commercial body, which became a purely administrative body.
+- Administration & EIC- It ended the activities of the East India Company as a commercial body, which became a purely administrative body.
 It provided that the company’s territories in India were held by it ‘in trust for His Majesty, His heirs and successors’.